XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 invoice_id = '00000000-0000-0000-000-000000000000' # String | Unique identifier for an Invoice
 file_name = 'xero-dev.jpg' # String | Name of the file you are attaching
-body = 'body_example' # String | Byte array of file in body of request
+body = 'body_example' # String | Byte array of file in body of requestbegin

-begin
-  #Allows you to update Attachment on invoices or purchase bills by it's filename
+  # Allows you to update Attachment on invoices or purchase bills by it's filename
   result = api_instance.update_invoice_attachment_by_file_name(xero_tenant_id, invoice_id, file_name, body)
   p result
 rescue XeroRuby::Accounting::ApiError => e